integrii/flaggy/README.md

 - Flags can use a single dash or double dash (`--flag`, `-flag`, `-f`, `--f`)
 - Flags can have `=` assignment operators, or use a space (`--flag=value`, `--flag value`)
 - Flags support single quote globs with spaces (`--flag 'this is all one value'`)
+- Flags of slice types can be passed multiple times (`-f one -f two -f three`)
 - Optional but default version output with `-v` or `--version`
 - Optional but default help output with `-h` or `--help`
 - Optional but default show help when any invalid or unknown parameter is passed